Icinga/icingaweb2-module-director/doc/70-REST-API.md

 { "snmp_community": "s3cr3t-community" }
 ```

-A `sensitive` variable is masked in the web UI and in the Icinga DB read view, but that
+A `sensitive` variable is masked in object forms and in the Icinga DB read view, but
-masking doesn't extend to the API.
-A `GET` on this object returns `snmp_community` with
+that masking doesn't extend to the API.
+A `GET` on this object returns `snmp_community`
-its real value, not `***`, since the API is meant to give you back exactly what's
+with its real value, not `***`, since the API is meant to give you back exactly what's
 stored.
 Keep that in mind when logging requests or sharing API responses.

+The `Preview` tab for the objects in the Director web UI is likewise unmasked: it renders the
+generated Icinga 2 configuration exactly as it will be deployed, `sensitive` values
+included in cleartext.
+Treat that page with the same care as the API response.

 #### Setting an array variable (`fixed-array`, `dynamic-array`, or a datalist array)